 Yet Oliver still had many questions about the Lord's work, and he hungered for answers.
-Joseph sought a revelation for him through the Urim and Thummim, and the have you not received a witness?"
+Joseph sought a revelation for him through the Urim and Thummim, and the asked.
+"If I have told you things which no man knoweth have you not received a witness?"
 29